Need Assistance? 01384 442752 (UK)

 Monism

-From this philosophical theories grew the study of natural sciences.
+From these philosophical theories grew the study of natural sciences.
 Biopsychology is also known as “Physiological Psychology”, “Psychobiology” or “Biological Psychology”.

 Physiology is the study of the way living organisms function.
 It can encompass the way things move, chemical and bodily processes, growth, atrophy, and anything else that supports or causes physical or chemical changes to occur within the body.
 Therefore, it differs from anatomy, which is the study of the physical structure of the body.

-This course attempts to approach study in a holistic way; enabling you to see the subject from both of these viewpoints.
+This course approaches the study of biopsychology in a holistic way, enabling you to see the subject from both of these viewpoints.

 Yvonne Munshi, South Africa, Biopsychology